Updated 20 January 2022

 Thank you to all our staff for continuing to play your part in ensuring that University activities effectively continue during these unprecedented times.

 Colleagues who are needed on campus for student facing or research activity are required to organise their activity to spend as little time as possible on campus and to work from home when not engaged in activity that can only be delivered on campus.

-After the current national lockdown ends, social distancing requirements will remain in place to support our ongoing focus on the health, safety and wellbeing of our community.
+Safe distancing requirements are in place to support our ongoing focus on the health, safety and wellbeing of our community.
 We will still need to manage the volume of people on campus and expect staff working arrangements to fall broadly into one of three categories:

 - Staff who will be based on campus for the vast majority of their working time;